 Petrus Abelaerdus was an 11th-century theologian.
 He was born in 1079 in Le Pallet in Brittany as the eldest son of a nobleman.
 His father encouraged his love of learning, and Peter first became famous as a lecturer on dialectic, a form of philosophy based on the logical theory of Aristotle.

 He prescribed to the school of Realism, according to which reality exists independent of perception.
 After his success in logic, he studied theology and in 1115 became master of Notre Dame and canon of Sense.
-During this time, he had an affair with the daughter of one of the canons, which severely impacted his theological career.
+He had an affair with the daughter of one of the canons during this time, which severely impacted his theological career.
 It ended with both Abelard and Héloïse living in convents.

 Their love letters to each other have survived as one of the great love affairs of human history.